-Since you will be practising yoga on your own, you must take care and be responsible for your own welfare.
+When practising yoga online on your own, you must take care and be responsible for your own welfare.
 Only practise within your limits—this may change each time you come onto your mat.
 It is essential to learn to tune into your body and notice how it is feeling.
-You must be true to yourself.
+You should not feel pain at anytime during your practise.

 In this practice we focus on finding softness by releasing deeper into our asanas as we exhale.
 The practice starts with the Dirga Pranayama complete yogic breath before moving through our flow.